Judge grants class action status to Tata wage suit

-(Reuters) - Tata Sons Ltd TATAS.UL employees who were deployed from India to work in information technology jobs in the United States won the right on Monday to proceed with a class action lawsuit against the Indian corporate giant over unpaid wages.
+April 2 (Reuters) - Tata Sons Ltd employees who were deployed from India to work in information technology jobs in the United States won the right on Monday to proceed with a class action lawsuit against the Indian corporate giant over unpaid wages.

-California federal judge Claudia Wilken granted class-action status to the suit that accuses Mumbai-based Tata and its subsidiary, Tata Consultancy Services (TCS.NS), of breaching employee contracts and violating California labor laws.
+California federal judge Claudia Wilken granted class-action status to the suit that accuses Mumbai-based Tata and its subsidiary, Tata Consultancy Services, of breaching employee contracts and violating California labor laws.

 Two former employees accused the company in 2006 of forcing all non-U.S.-citizen workers to sign over their U.S. federal and state tax refund checks to the company.
 Tata also deducted their Indian wages from their compensation, the suit alleged.